LeeSiRyeol/KOREAN_NLP_Classification/README.md

 |KoBigBird|https://github.com/monologg/KoBigBird.git|Use and Support on Hugging Face|

 * KoBigBird can handle more than 512 tokens, with a maximum of 4096 tokens.
-* If you are using KorBERT, after downloading the model through ETRI, you must save KorBERT in the 'module' folder.
-We used 'kor_tensorflow', one of the models supported by ETRI.
-I will upload the related empty file.
+* If you are using KorBERT, you need to download the model through ETRI and then store KorBERT in the 'module' folder.
+Among the models supported by ETRI, we used kor_tensorflow.
+Upload the required files in a blank state.

 ## Model Train
 Each NLP model can be trained using the `train.py` script.